oneilsh/opaiui/README.md

 serve(app_config, agent_configs)
 ```

-Run the app with `streamlit run`, or deploy to the Streamlit hosted cloud:
+Run the app with `streamlit run`, or deploy to the hosted cloud.

 ```bash
 streamlit run main_app.py